monolayer/monorepo/docs/guide/migration-system/intro.md

 | **Data** | Applying data changes to the database, such as populating new tables with data. |
 | **Contract**    | Removing schema elements that are no longer needed, such as dropping tables no longer used. |

-When generating migrations with the CLI, `monolayer` automatically splits schema migrations into either `expand`, `alter`, or `contract` migrations.
+When generating migrations with the CLI, `monolayer-pg` automatically splits schema migrations into either `expand`, `alter`, or `contract` migrations.

 `data` migrations are manually generated through the CLI and their content is written by you.